tagyoureit/tableau-identitystore-config-tool/README.md

 # Troubleshooting
 Troubleshooting LDAP can be a tricky thing.
 Following these tips will help you be successful.

-The first tip is to Work with your LDAP administrator to make sure you have the appropriate resource who can help debug any LDAP queries.
+The first tip is to work with your LDAP administrator to make sure you have the appropriate resource who can help debug any LDAP queries.
 Guessing at the right values will never lead to success.

 ## How Tableau LDAP uses these settings.
 1. Basic Connection Screen - Everything on this screen is used to establish the basic connection to the LDAP server (except for Kerberos).